arianakeith/audio-narrative-2023spring/assets.md

 -a deep breathe (record or stock) done-freesound

+-door open and close (stock) done-freesound

+-coffee slurp (stock) done-freesound

-alarm going off (for when its time to leave for the test) (stock) done-freesound
+-alarm going off (for when its time to leave for the test) (stock) done-freesound

 -a fan or ac unit humming as a consistent background noise (stock) done-freesound